Personal Loans For Bad Credit Online: Credit Score & Loan

 Unfortunately, some bad credit loans really are too good to be true.
 To avoid being scammed by a shady lender, be on the lookout for the following signs:

-- The lender is not registered in your state: Whether a lender is online installment or in person, in order to do business in your state, it must be registered in your state, according to the Federal Trade Commission (FTC).
+• The lender is not registered in your state: Whether a lender is online installment or in person, in order to do business in your state, it must be registered in your state, according to the Federal Trade Commission (FTC).
 Lenders must note which states they are or are not registered with.
-If you suspect a scam, you can contact your state attorney’s office to find out if the lender in question is registered where you live.
+If you suspect a scam, you can contact your state attorney’s office to find out if the lender in question is registered.

 What to do if you have been scammed